r-grandorder/fgo-guides/events/gudaguda6_ryouma.md

 - Participation Requirements: Clear part 2 chapter 5.5 Heian-kyō.
 Epic of Remnant clear is not needed.

-- Do the event to get the welfare Nazo no Ranmaru X :Avenger:, complete the event's story and they will officially join you.
+- Do the event to get the welfare Mysterious Ranmaru X :Avenger:, complete the event's story and they will officially join you.
 - Mission-based event
 - Daily timegates until 23-Nov.
 Need to complete specific missions to progress the story.
 - Event CE "★ 5 (SSR) Geisha Dancing with Flowers" provides 100% atk bonus